-Milan's Brera protects artworks after humidity system breaks
+Milan's Brera protects artworks after humidity system fails

-MILAN (AP) — Restorers at Milan’s famous Brera Art Gallery have taken measures to protect the collection after its temperature and humidity control system reportedly broke during a recent cold snap.
+MILAN (AP) — Restorers at Milan’s famous Brera Art Gallery have taken measures to protect the collection after its humidity control system failed during a “once-in-a-decade” dry, cold spell that moved through Milan last weekend, officials said.

-The Italian daily Corriere della Sera reported Sunday that Donato Bramante’s “Christ at the Column” was removed from its exhibit space for care, while 40 other works were covered with protective Japanese tissue paper to ensure their surfaces don’t crack under the drier humidity conditions.
-The newspaper showed photos of several works, including Piero della Francesca’s “Pala di Brera,” with tissue patches.
+Donato Bramante’s “Christ at the Column” and a Bastiani piece were removed from their exhibit spaces for immediate stabilization and 40 other artworks were patched with protective Japanese rice paper to ensure their paint surfaces didn’t crack under the drier humidity conditions, museum director James Bradburne said.

-Brera director James Bradbourne was quoted as saying that no artworks were irreparably damaged and that restorers acted quickly to protect the collection, which includes Caravaggios and Raphaels.
+“A horrible thing to happen, but happily no paint loss, and nothing irreversible,” he said in an email.

+Humidity levels in the museum plunged last weekend when a “perfect storm” dry spell moved through Milan with high winds that overwhelmed the humidity control system that draws air into the gallery from the outside, he said.

 Most Read Stories